iLib-js/ilib-mono/README.md

 - added content to this README.md
 - added support for mappings
 - added support for extracting resources from csvs
-- added support for list of localizable columns
+- added support for configuring columns
 - added support for optional header row

 ### v1.1.0